pixpilot/scaffoldfy/docs/TRANSFORMERS.md

 ### `titlecase`

-Converts the string to title case (capitalizes the first letter of each word).
+Converts the string to title case (capitalizes the first letter of each word with spaces).
+This transformer properly handles all input formats (camelCase, kebab-case, snake_case, etc.) and converts them to a properly formatted title.

 ```json
 {